A successful social media manager is a multitude of careers all wrapped in one.

-The ever-changing demands of the modern day consumer require brands to think fast and adapt quickly in order to stay one step ahead.
+The ever-changing demands of the modern-day consumer require brands to think fast and adapt quickly in order to stay one step ahead.

 It’s hard not to.
-Especially when some might think that you can earn big bucks from posting Facebook updates.
-That’s hardly what it’s all about.
+Especially when some might think that you can earn big bucks from posting Facebook and Instagram updates.

 In order to accomplish this, you need to be able to decipher the metrics and determine if your tactics are working correctly.

 More to the point, how do you become a great social manager anywhere in the world?

 But the statistic that is most relevant to this article is:

 Some companies realize and understand the value social media could bring to their enterprise and are willing to invest heavily in robust social media campaigns.

 With low start-up costs and plenty of online resources (like this one!) to rapidly decrease the learning curve, anyone can launch a freelance social management business within a short space of time.

 I’ll tell you my story shortly but first, let’s explore the essential skills you’ll need to become a great social media manager in Jupiter, FL.